juunie-roh/KWU-Kampus-Front/README.md

-# KWU-fac-header
+# KWU-Kampus-Front

+This repository is for main page of *Kwang-Woon University: Campus Tour* project.

 ## How to Run

-Follow steps bellow to run this project on your browser.
+Follow steps bellow to run this project on your browser in local.

 ### Common

-1. clone this repository
+1. Clone this repository

-2. run below in your terminal:
+2. Open this repository in your terminal and run below:
    ```bash
    npm install
    ```